 |Alma Mater:||La Verne '84|

-A highly acclaimed leader amongst his peers, Stewart enters his third season as head basketball coach at Stevenson in 2013-14.
+A highly acclaimed leader amongst his peers, Stewart enters his fourth season as head basketball coach at Stevenson in 2014-15.
 Stewart, who owns the unique distinction of having served as a head coach at each NCAA level, has established himself as one of the nations best architects of collegiate basketball programs.

 Named the second head men’s basketball coach in school history on June 28, 2011, Stewart wasted little time in making an immediate impact.
 The California native quickly made himself at home on the east coast by leading the Mustangs to victories over opponents from six different states (Delaware, Maryland, Massachusetts, New York, Pennsylvania and Virginia).
 The biggest 2011-12-season highlight came on February 8, 2011 when, Stevenson beat NCAA tournament bound York College and legendary Coach, Jeff Gamber 75-70.